JuDFTteam/judft_tutorials/tutorials/iffaiida_tutorial_01_2020/aiida-kkr/CLI_tutorial/aiida-kkr_CLI_tutorial.md

 #### Submission of the workflow

-We have now collected all the nodes (we will reuse the same nodes as in the calculations part above) we need to submit a self consistency calculation:
+We have now collected all the nodes (we will reuse the same nodes as in the calculations part above) we need to submit a self-consistency calculation:
 ```shell
 $ aiida-kkr launch scf -s 1966 -p 1965 -k kkrhost_develop_intel@iffslurm -v voronoi_intel@iffslurm -opt 49cf1dc1 -d
 Submitted kkr_scf_wc<2056> to the daemon
 ```
 > __Note:__\
-> In this example we have used the pk of the structure and parameters, a label for the codes and the short version of the uuid for the options node.
+> In this example we have used the pk of the structure and parameters, a label for the codes, and the short version of the uuid for the options node.
 >
-> If we had chosed to omit the -d flag the workflow would run in the foreground.
+> If we had chosen to omit the -d flag the workflow would run in the foreground.

 ### Checking the progress / output of the workflow

-We can use the `verdi process`  and `verdi calcjob` commands of the AiiDA CLI to check on the process of out job.
+We can use the `verdi process`  and `verdi calcjob` commands of the AiiDA CLI to check on the process of our job.

 To see all the steps that were already done by the workflow we can do
 ```shell